awxkee/libblur/README.md

 ### Gaussian blur

 Excellent results.
-Have improvements, however, much slower than any approximations slow.
-Use when use need gaussian methods - smoothing, anti-alias,
-FFT, advanced analysis etc.
+Have improvements, however, much slower than any approximations.
+Use when use need gaussian methods - smoothing, FFT, advanced analysis etc.
 There are two methods of convolution, integral approximation and exact, approximation in integral form is still gaussian with 1-3% of error however about 2x faster.